Healthy Homes Assessment Pipitea

 Pipitea Healthy Homes Compliance Timeframes

-• Ceiling and underfloor insulation is compulsory to all Pipitea and New Zealand rental houses where it’s reasonably practicable to install.
+• Underfloor and ceiling insulation is compulsory for all Pipitea and New Zealand rental houses where it is reasonably practicable to put in.

-• Property managers and landlords have to keep records to demonstrate compliance with all Healthy Homes Standards that apply or will be applicable during the tenancy of your rental home.
+• Landlords and property managers must keep records to demonstrate compliance with all Healthy Homes Standard that apply or will apply throughout the tenancy period of their rental properties.

-• Property managers and private landlords should ensure that their rental properties are in compliance with the Healthy Homes Standard within 90 days of a new, renewed , or altered Tenancy.
+• Private landlords and property managers have to ensure that their rental properties are in compliance with the Healthy Homes Standards within 90 days of a new, renewed or varied lease.

-• All boarding homes (except Kainga Ora and Community Housing Providers with registered Boarding home tenancies) must meet the Healthy Homes Standards regardless of the date the tenancy was started.
+• All boarding homes (except Kainga Ora and Community Housing Providers with registered for boarding household tenancies) must adhere to the Healthy Homes Standards regardless of the time the tenancy began.

-• All houses rented through Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers must meet the Healthy Homes Standards regardless of when the tenancy first began.
+• All households rented from Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered must meet the Healthy Homes Standards regardless of the date when the tenancy started.

 Unreasonable Gaps & Holes